 Volunteer & Career Firefighters

-Gig Harbor fire district covers 54 square miles with 59.2 miles of shoreline.
-When Gig Harbor Fire began answering emergency calls, only a handful of dedicated volunteers served the communities calls for help and assistance.
-In January 1973, the first paid personnel were hired; Drew Wingard as Fire Chief, and Glen Stenbak as Assistant Chief.
-Beginning in March of 1974, the first three paid firefighters began working 24 hour shifts; Bob Copeland, Larry Claiborne and Chris Goodman.
-Today, the District employs more than 100 paid employees and is still served by volunteers from our community.
-Alarms during the early 1970’s equaled about 300 and included mostly fire-related and minor EMS calls.
-In 1999, Pierce County Fire District 5 responded to 2,060 medical aid requests, 178 fire requests and 452 requests for other types of service.
+The Gig Harbor Fire District covers 54 square miles with 59.2 miles of shoreline.
+When Gig Harbor Fire began answering emergency calls, only a handful of dedicated volunteers served the community calls for help and assistance.
+In January 1973, the first paid personnel were hired; Drew Wingard as Fire Chief and Glen Stenbak as Assistant Chief.
+Beginning in March of 1974, the first three paid firefighters began working 24-hour shifts; Bob Copeland, Larry Claiborne, and Chris Goodman.
+Alarms during the early 1970s equaled about 300 and included mostly fire-related and minor EMS calls.
+In 1999, the District responded to 2,060 medical aid requests, 178 fire requests, and 452 requests for other types of service.
 In 2001, the total number of alarms exceeded 3,800.
 In 2016, members responded to over 5,500 incidents.
-Responding as a community of neighbors has changed to local station responses and in the late 1990’s became a three-battalion regional concept for response and training.
-With these changes, emergency responder roles have also changed.
-Gig Harbor has nine response stations, five of which are staffed by career Firefighter-EMTs and Firefighter-Paramedics.
-The other four stations are volunteer stations and house Resident Firefighters, with Firefighters and Volunteer Medical Responders also responding from them.
-Apparatus include nine engines, three medic units, a Battalion Chief vehicle, three water tenders, and other vehicles, including air-truck, brush-truck, rescue engine, and hazmat.
-We appreciate the continued support of our citizens.
+Responding as a community of neighbors changed to local station responses in the late 1990s and became a three-battalion regional concept for response and training.
+With these changes, emergency responder roles changed.
+Today, the District employs 118 career firefighters.
+Gig Harbor has nine stations, five of which are staffed by Firefighter-EMTs and Firefighter-Paramedics.